 Alzheimer's Center Grand Opening in 2009

-The Humboldt Senior Resource Center (HSRC) has successfully provided services to Humboldt County seniors for more than 40 years.
-At the heart of HSRC’s success is a commitment to a global vision that states: “Seniors and their caregivers in Humboldt County will have a life with dignity, health and self-determination in a community of respect and tolerance.”
-This vision guides the board of directors, staff, and volunteers.
+The Humboldt Senior Resource Center (HSRC) has successfully provided services to Humboldt County seniors for more than 50 years.
+At the heart of HSRC’s success is our mission: “Older adults in Humboldt County will experience a high quality of life — defined by dignity, health, and self-determination — within a community that values respect, inclusion, and compassion.”
+This mission guides the board of directors, staff, and volunteers.

-In 1974, HSRC was created because of the need for services for 16,000 elderly people living in Humboldt County.
-Within 10 years, HSRC was providing meals for seniors, home health care, adult day health, information for seniors, senior home repair, and Senior News.
+In 1974, HSRC was created because of the need for services for the 16,000 elderly people living in Humboldt County.
+Within 10 years, services that HSRC provided to the community included meals for seniors, home health care, adult day health, elder-focused information and resources, senior home repair, and Senior News.

-From its inception, the agency has served older adults and their caregivers throughout northern Humboldt County.
+From its inception, HSRC has served older adults and their caregivers throughout northern Humboldt County and beyond.
 The agency’s first nutrition site opened in Crescent City in November 1975; the Arcata nutrition site opened one month later.
 The Orleans/Weitchpec and Eureka Nutrition programs opened in 1976.
-The Adult Day Health program was started in the basement of the Washington School building in 1983, moved to a new building across the street in 1987, and opened a second location in Fortuna in 1988.
+The Adult Day Health program was started in the basement of Eureka’s old Washington School building in 1983, moved to a new building across the street in 1987, and opened a second location in Fortuna in 1988.

 As additional needs were identified, HSRC worked to address them, often by adding new programs.
 HSRC grew “from a single information and referral program to an array of outstanding programs and services used by thousands of Humboldt County seniors and their families each year,” then-Executive Director Mary Beth Wolford stated on HSRC’s 25th anniversary in 1999.

 Necessity is the mother of reinvention.
-This has been true for HSRC.
-To continue as a strong community partner committed to our ever-increasing population of seniors, the agency continues to adapt to this changing landscape.
+This has been true for HSRC since its inception more than 50 years ago.
+To continue as a strong community partner committed to our ever-increasing population of older adults and those who care for them, the agency continues to adapt to this changing landscape.
+We anticipate we will be supporting healthy aging for many years to come.